Small Business Direct Task Order Placement for Fast Project Launch

 (c) The TOCOR reviews the corporate capability information and provides a brief, written recommendation (not a justification) to the TOCOR on which contractor he/she recommends for an award.
 No need to go to the next steps below.

 (d) If corporate capability is equal, the TOCOR will need to follow the established RFTOP procedures below regardless of dollar value.
+The TOCO is responsible for final selection, negotiation, and Task Order award.

 You may use this exception in lieu of either following the competitive 'fair opportunity' process to issue a Task Order or using one of the exceptions to the 'fair opportunity' process in FAR 16.505, if applicable."